aazaff/startLearn.R/intermediateConcepts.md

 467233   240404    43605    19406    18375    10388     5892
 ````

 Notice that apply returned a vector of sums for each row or column.
-We can then perform our logical operation on that vector.
-We can then use that vector to define the rows we want from the matrix.
+We can perform a logical operation on that vector, and use the logical vector to define the rows we want from the matrix.

 ````
 # Isolate which rows have more than 118,000 phones